Can the Platypus Unite the People of the Barrington Rivers?

 Purpose

-Healthier rivers improve water quality for drinking, farming, and recreation, while enhancing the area’s natural beauty.
-This helps fosters local pride and also opens creates opportunities for respectful ecotourism, which can supplement agricultural income, create diverse job opportunities, and inspire visitors to connect with and care for the land - creating a positive ripple that extends beyond borders.
-Additionally, healthy rivers play a vital role in reducing the impacts of floods and droughts, supporting the long-term resilience and stability of our communities.
+Healthier rivers improve water quality for drinking, farming, wildlife and recreation, while enhancing ours area’s natural beauty.
+They also play a vital role in reducing the impacts of floods and droughts, supporting the long term resilience and well-being of our communities.

 Lead Group/Contact